h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 #### Problem Statement
 How does natural covariance appear in the real world, and how can it be visualized using height and weight data?
 How can we apply our theoretical understanding of covariance to real-world biometric relationships?

+For this example, we'll use the following assumptions for height-weight relationships:
+- Height (cm): Normally distributed with mean 170cm and standard deviation 7cm
+- Weight (kg): Related to height by the model $w = 0.5h + \varepsilon$, where $\varepsilon \sim \mathcal{N}(0, 5^2)$
+- This creates a natural positive correlation between height and weight

 ![Conceptual Height-Weight Relationship](../Images/Contour_Plots/ex5_concept_visualization.png)
 *Figure 16: Conceptual visualization of the height-weight relationship showing how taller individuals tend to be heavier, illustrating natural correlation in human biometrics.*